Asian shares mostly lower after pessimistic 'tankan' survey

 The Dow Jones Industrial Average fell 0.8%, to 30,775.43.
 The Nasdaq slid 1.3% to 11,028.74, and small company stocks also fell, with the Russell 2000 losing 0.7% to 1,707.99.

-Rising inflation has been behind much of the slump for the broader market this year as businesses raise prices on everything from food to clothing and consumers are squeezed tighter.
-Inflation remains stubbornly hot, according to a series of recent economic updates.
+Rising inflation is behind much of the slump for the broader market this year as businesses raise prices, squeezing consumers.

 The Federal Reserve and other central banks have been aggressively raising interest rates to try and slow economic growth in order to cool inflation.
 Higher rates can bring down inflation, but they also risk a recession by slowing the economy too much.
 They also push down on prices for stocks, bonds, cryptocurrencies and other investments.